Updated December 31st, 2022.

 You’ll get a little window, where you can type in what you’re looking for to narrow it down.
 Here’s what it looked like after I searched for joe smith:

 Click the address you want Mail to forget about, then click “Remove From List,” and that is that.
-Next time you address an email to Joe, Mail will suggest just the new address, as shown below.
+Next time you address an email to Joe, Mail will suggest just the new address (that is, just the one that is in the Contacts app), as shown below.